 “We are on the path of digital transformation, and Girteka has chosen SAP as a partner for this journey.
 We aim to become a data-driven logistics company, and we believe that SAP offers the best tools to help us achieve this,” says Vytenis Šuklys, Chief Financial Officer at Girteka.

-Girteka is the largest European asset-based transportation company, transporting more than 880 000 full truck loads (FTLs) every year, with more than 9 000 fully owned trucks and 9 800 trailers operating in Europe, and the Nordics.
+Girteka is the largest European asset-based transportation company, transporting more than 880 000 full truck loads (FTLs) every year, with more than 9 000 fully owned trucks and 9 800 trailers operating in Europe and Scandinavia.